nexmo-se/vonage-roundtable/README.md

 1. Fill in your Display Name.
 2. Click on `Connect to Session` button.
-3. Click on `Publish Camera` button to start publishing your camera. (if needed)
-4. List of available speakers will be shown with checkboxes.
+3. List of available speakers will be shown with checkboxes.
-5. Click on the checkboxes to pin a speaker to view. (always have their video in view)
+4. Click on the checkboxes to pin a speaker to view. (always have their video in view)
-6. Other speakers will appear in view when they starts to speak.
+5. Other speakers will appear in view when they starts to speak.